How Micromanagement Is Harming Your Company? (Mini Guide)

 3. High Burnout

-Burnout will soon lead to you hating your job and the very company you are working with.
+Burnout will soon lead to you hating your job and the very company you are in employment.
 We have seen countless managers leaving their job due to burnout.
-A bad role makes you not only hate your company but also the role.
-Very often we have seen people not willing to go back to any management role.
+A lousy role makes you hate not only your company but also the position.

-Burnout is a vicious cycle and it takes a toll on both your physical and mental health.
+Burnout is a vicious cycle, and it takes a toll on both your physical and mental health.

-4. Dependent Employees
+4. Dependent Staff

 5. Narrow Vision And Scope

 Another very neglected effect is the loss of control and vision.
 When managers demand frequent updates from their subordinates, it is an indication that they are losing sight of the big picture and focus solely on only short-term gains.

 Also, when a manager closely observes a team, the management tools become very limited.
 Slowly the only management tool at disposal is sole control.
 An interesting fact about control is when it is the only management tool exercised; people usually lose it.